 You can track employee hours accurately and easily see whether someone has worked overtime and pay them accurately.
 Simply implement overtime payment regulations for your state, and the app will automatically calculate pay based on the number of hours and other relevant parameters.

-Also, since in certain states such as California, non-exempt employees are entitled to two paid 10-minute breaks within an 8-hour shift and one unpaid 30-minute break, you can ensure to follow these guidelines and avoid potential legal issues.
+Timeero helps you keep track of your employees’ breaks, ensuring that your business complies with relevant legislation and improving their accountability.
+For example, in certain states such as California, non-exempt employees are entitled to two paid 10-minute breaks within an 8-hour shift and one unpaid 30-minute break.
+As an employer, you need to follow these guidelines and provide your employees with opportunities to use these breaks and document them.
+Timeero’s California breaks tracker helps you avoid any potential legal issues, costly penalties, and fines.

-Time and location tracking are limited only while employees are working.
-Once they clock out, the app stops running so that there’s no risk of invading their privacy.
+Time and location tracking are limited to only while employees are working.
+Once they clock out, the app stops running.
+As it does not capture employees’ locations during their breaks, there’s no risk of invading their privacy.

 Geofencing and scheduling will ensure that employees who forget to clock in or out will get a reminder to do so.
 Therefore, you’ll avoid overpaying someone only because they unnecessarily started their shift earlier or stayed on the clock even after they stopped working.
 This will also give you full control and overview of employee overtime hours and prevent legal issues.